Looking to start a morning routine? Here are five simple tips to get your morning started off on the right foot.

 And dogs and cats and assorted individuals who depended on me to get out of bed and put my feet on the floor and drink loads of coffee to wipe the bleariness from my eyes and face each day earlier than I ever imagined possible.
 Understandably, it took me a while to adjust.
 It took me a while to figure out that the sun was my friend and chirping birds are just nature’s way of telling you the day has started and that hitting the snooze button can be a little overrated.

-1. Get out of bed
+1. Start your morning routine by getting out of bed

 But it’s true.